-HSEMD partners with FEMA and other federally funded programs to provide high-quality training to individuals who have a role in
+HSEMD partners that include FEMA and other federally funded programs, to provide high-quality training to individuals who have a role in

 emergency management.
 These programs offer resident, state-delivered and independent study courses.
 To request a course,

 The Safeguard Iowa Partnership is a voluntary coalition of the state's

 business and government leaders, who share a commitment to strengthen the capacity of the state to prevent, prepare for, respond to,

 The Iowa Fire Service Training Bureau is Iowa’s designated state fire academy, providing quality training and education for Iowa’s fire and emergency services.

 Location: Emmetsburg, Maryland

 EMI is the emergency management community’s flagship training institution, and provides training to Federal, State, local, tribal,

 and volunteer, public, and private sector officials to strengthen emergency management core competencies for professional, career-long training.

 EMI offers several awareness, advanced and executive level programs for emergency management professionals: